SfD2025/strikefordemocracy/content/_index.md

 type: docs
 ---

-American democracy is built on a system of checks and balances, created by our founders and written into our constitution, to prevent exactly the thing that is happening today.
+American democracy is built on a system of checks and balances, created by our founders and enshrined in our constitution, to prevent exactly the thing that is happening today.

 > We are the federal law.
 You better do it because you’re not going to get federal funding.<br>
 > <cite>— Donald J. Trump[^1]</cite>